World Chefs-Bloomfield shares trans-Atlantic culinary journey

-NEW YORK From humble beginnings in her hometown of Birmingham, England chef April Bloomfield traveled across the Atlantic to New York, where she opened three acclaimed restaurants.
+NEW YORK, July 24 From humble beginnings in her hometown of Birmingham, England chef April Bloomfield traveled across the Atlantic to New York, where she opened three acclaimed restaurants.

 Her first eatery, The Spotted Pig, helped usher in the gastro pub craze that swept the city.
 Inspired dishes such as sheep milk ricotta gnudi and crispy pig's ear salad and other English and Mediterranean creations helped win a Michelin star for the restaurant that opened in 2004.